 South Carolina student-athletes may not participate in any live radio or television show other than during a regularly scheduled newscast and for no longer than four minutes, post-game interview times, conference media days and structured media opportunities during NCAA championships, without the consent of the South Carolina Athletics Media Relations department.
 This policy is in effect year-round and does not apply to institutional networks.
 It does apply to internet chat rooms that are sponsored by a media outlet for the sole purpose of conducting Q&A sessions with the viewing public concerning the student-athlete's athletic career.

-The Southeastern Conference hosts a weekly press teleconference each Wednesday from August 27 to November 26.
+The Southeastern Conference hosts a weekly press teleconference each Wednesday from August 31 to November 23.
 The teleconference features the head coach from each team every week.
 Each coach issues an opening statement followed by questions from the media for seven minutes.
-To participate, please contact either the SEC Media Relations office at (205) 458-3010 or the school's Media Relations department for the telephone number, which will be assigned at a later date.
+To participate, please contact either the SEC Media Relations office at (205) 458-3010 for the telephone number and passcode.

 11:00 a.m.
 ET - Les Miles, LSU

 11:10 a.m.
 ET - Kirby Smart, Georgia

 11:20 a.m.
 ET - Jim McElwain, Florida